 Victorville in San Bernardino County, California — The American West (Pacific Coastal)

 Location.
-34° 34.347′ N, 117° 20.183′ W. Marker is in Victorville, California, in San Bernardino County.
-Marker is on Turner Road, on the left when traveling west.
+34° 33.673′ N, 117° 18.804′ W. Marker is in Victorville, California, in San Bernardino County.
+Marker is on National Trails Highway, on the right when traveling south.
 Touch for map.
-Marker is at or Touch for directions.
+Marker is at or near this postal address: 17143 D Street, Victorville CA 92394, United States of America.
+Touch for directions.